DETAILED ACTION

 Claims 1-20 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Claims 2-9 and 11-19 are rejected for the same reasons for inheriting the inconsistency between the independent claims and the originally filed disclosure.
+Claims 2–9 and 11–19 are rejected for the same reasons, as they depend from claims 1 and 10, respectively.

 In the interests of compact prosecution, per MPEP 2173.06, the amended phrase “the first dummy memory cell is a top dummy memory cell located next to the at least one top select gate” of independent claims 1, 10 and 20, will be interpreted, consistent with applicant’s originally filed disclosure, to mean “the first dummy memory cell is a dummy memory cell located below the top deck.”